• Skip to primary navigation

 As you can see, this is a super simple recipe that doesn’t take long to pull together.
 Certainly not more than 3o minutes, and you have a restaurant-worthy seafood dish on your table thats both healthy and delicious.

-Green Mussels Tips
+Expert Tips for Green Mussels

 • You’ll find Green Mussels often labeled as New Zealand Mussels or Green Lipped Mussels in the freezer section.